 I would imagine that most, though not all, moral absolutists are like eggs.
 They might have some loftier views of ethics, but in the face of a moral test, they crack quickly.
 And are left with a hypocrite’s shame of being unable to live up to their own expectations.

 But then there are those moral absolutists who hold on.
 Batman, with the exception of when he almost turned himself in, could be described as morally absolute.
 The kind of grounds we usually think of when we devise heroes and protagonists.
-We often mock people who publically declare their values, because we’re so used to being let down.
+We often mock people who publicly declare their values, because we’re so used to being let down.
 It takes action, not words, to define one’s position.
 Conviction must be proven.

 I’ve often found that people tend to have the highest respect for moral absolutism whenever we can legitimately hold onto it.
 When we don’t bow to the pressure compromise with our integrity.